 How do I deactivate or get rid of my account?

-If you want to take a temporary break from Facebook and have your page disappear with you, you can 'deactivate' your account.
+If you want to take a break from Facebook and have your page disappear with you, you can 'deactivate' your account.

 - Head to your Settings, click on General Account Settings and scroll to the end of the menu to the option Manage account.